gillianassi/ResearchProject_Regression/README.md

 ## Regression
 ### 1 Goal

-The purpose of this research is to broaden my knowledge about artificial intelligence (AI), more specifically, **regression**.
+The purpose of this research is to expand my knowledge about artificial intelligence (AI), more specifically, **regression**.
 This will be done by implementing a set of exercises with both self-generated data and existing datasets to get a better grasp of the subject.
 Both advantages and drawbacks will be discussed for each type of regression analysed during this research.

 ### 2 Regression
 Modern AI's are machine learning solutions created for a **specific task**.
 This can vary from understanding and analysing trends in market shares to finding the optimal location for a pizza shop.
 These AI's aren't considered *real intelligence* but use statistics and analytics to handle different problems dependant on their given training.